holdenk/spark-upgrade/docs/scala/sbt.md

 Thanks friend!

 (Note: we could also try and do this with some REs on your build file too, but... it's a demo)

+Add a .scalafix.conf file as patterned after the one in our scalafix directory.